sagemathinc/cocalc-doc/source/project-settings.rst

 .. image:: img/project-settings/title-and-desc-a.png
      :width: 50%
      :align: center
+     :alt: form for setting project title, description, and name

 Title and Description fields are both used when searching for matching text under ``Projects``.